Calories in Avocado 🥑

 Frequently Asked Questions

-How many calories in an avocado?
+How many calories in avocado?

 Track Avocado in Calory